 Every other department in the company — including inventory, operations, supply chain, production, transportation, materials and logistics — depends on the success of the procurement department, which includes the roles of analysts, schedulers and managers.
 The Vice President of Purchasing is at the forefront of all procurement and materials operations, making sure buyer communications, acquisition, products and money flow are in order.

-If you’re aiming to fill this critical role in your company, you’ll need to know everything about the details and daily responsibilities involved.
+If you’re aiming to hire a VP of purchasing for your company, you’ll need to know everything about the details and daily responsibilities involved.
 What are the specific tasks and job description of a VP of purchasing?
 Find out below.

-The Vice President of Purchasing reports directly to the company’s president and is in charge of overseeing the entirety of the procurement department.
+The Head of the Purchasing Department reports directly to the company’s president and is in charge of overseeing the entirety of the procurement department.
 This includes directing those in lower-level roles like procurement managers — who, in turn, supervise buyers, analysts, procurement specialists and contract specialists.

 Overseeing the business operations of the procurement department primarily involves successfully, efficiently and economically acquiring materials and supplies essential to the company’s function.
 The procured supplies may be for making products the company sells, or they might be supplies necessary to the operation of machines or other such business operations.

 The VP of Purchasing is concerned not only with procuring proper materials.
 He or she must also ensure the supplies are high quality as well as cost-effective for the organization’s procurement budget.
-The VP must conduct his or her transactions with honesty and fairness while acting competitively to acquire the best deals.
+The Chief Purchasing Officer must conduct his or her transactions with honesty and fairness while acting competitively to acquire the best deals.
 The process of procurement must be both thorough and efficient.